gudovskiy/yoloNCS/README.md

 ## Compilation

 * Compile .prototxt and corresponding .caffemodel (with the same name) to get NCS graph file.
 For example: "mvNCCompile prototxt/yolo_tiny_deploy.prototxt -w weights/yolo_tiny_deploy.caffemodel -s 12"
-* The compiled binary file "graph" has to be in main folder.
+* The compiled binary file "graph" has to be in main folder after this step.

 ## Single Image Script